Cloud Cost Optimization Strategies (Even AWS won’t Tell you!)

 7. Compress Data Before Storage

 Compressing data reduces your storage requirements.
 Subsequently reducing the cost of storage.
 Using fast compression algorithm such as LZ4 gives better performance.
 LZ4 is a lossless compression algorithm, providing compression speed at 400 MB/s per core (0.16 Bytes/cycle).
 It features an extremely fast decoder, with speed in multiple GB/s per core (0.71 Bytes/cycle).
 In many use cases, it makes sense to use compute-intensive compressions such as GZIP or ZSTD.
+So, compressing data will reduce your cloud cost significantly.

 8. Take care of incomplete multipart uploads